lawrennd/talks/_information/information-energy-and-intelligence.md

 * Information bounds
 }

 \notes{This reverses the usual logic.
 Rather than starting with thermodynamics and deriving information bounds, we start with information-theoretic consistency and derive thermodynamic structure.
-This suggests Wheeler's "it from bit" vision may be realizable: physical laws emerging from information-theoretic constraints.}
+This suggests Wheeler's "it from bit" vision may be realisable: physical laws emerging from information-theoretic constraints.}

 \subsection{Broader Relevance?}